Public Space

 Public Space treats on-chain storage as a physical surface.
 Each contribution occupies blockspace directly, existing alongside others rather than beneath or inside them.
 Instead of scrolling through a timeline, you move across a shared canvas.

 To make contributing easier there is a studio tool available at studio.publicspace.network.
 The studio allows you to draw, compose, and prepare your tag before submitting it to the contract.
-Once added, your contribution becomes part of the canvas alongside all others.

 Each contribution also includes an additional fee based on the number of bytes written to the contract.
 This creates a small economic cost proportional to the size of a submission, helping to discourage spam and encouraging more intentional contributions to the space.